JSsixtyfour/smashremix/readme.md

 #### Toggle Name: _Random Select With Variants_

 ## Practice
+### Hold to Exit Training
+- Prevents accidentally exiting training mode by requiring the A button to be held for half of a second when on the Exit pause menu option.

+#### Toggle Name: _Hold To Pause_

 ### Special Model Display
 Use the toggle or cycle using D-Pad down in Training Mode.
 - Hitbox: Displays hitboxes and hurtboxes instead of normal characters/items/projectiles.